Nevena1997/GraalVM/README.md

 ### Debugging hosted code

 If you want to debug hosted code, you can use standard debugger from IDE.
-During build of image using `native-image` tool, we have to specify that we want debugging of hosted code using `--debug-attach`.
+During build of image using `native-image` tool, you have to specify that we want debugging of hosted code using `--debug-attach`.
 ```sh
 $ native-image --debug-attach HelloWorld
 ```